An Overview of Midlife Transition & Crisis

 It’s possible to turn the work into a monastic experience

-I wrote a little about my person experience of working at a soul grinding job in the Personal Tao book.
+I wrote a little about my personal experience of working at a soul-grinding job in the Personal Tao book.
 This will help give you a new perspective.

 Counseling has its place and time in helping a person heal.
-Yet a person can go into counseling for years and not get help in their mid life transformation.
-Sometimes we don’t need counseling, rather we need a teacher.
+A person can go into counseling for years and not get help in their midlife transformation.
+Sometimes we don’t need counseling; rather we need a teacher.

 What I write here is a starter kit.
-People then often come to me and I help them not as a counselor, but as a teacher.
-The thing is, it does take a special type of teacher to help a person thru this stage: the process mixes in teaching, a touch of counseling, removing judgement, wisdom and intuition to work thru.
+People then often come to me, and I help them not as a counselor, but as a teacher.
+The thing is, it does take a special type of teacher to help a person thru this stage: the process mixes in teaching, a touch of counseling, removing judgment, wisdom, and intuition.

 I happen to make my living teaching people how to transform gracefully and with kindness.
-But many paths for transformation exists.
-Many teachers exists also, your teacher could be a river or the ocean or the city in its bustle.
+You can find many paths for transformation.
+Many teachers exist, your teacher could be a river or the ocean or the city in its bustle.
 Not all teachers are human.

-It isn’t as easy as finding a self help cookbook where you find a recipe to figure out what type of person you are baking yourself to become… It’s a serious reinvention of one’s life and heart to finally transform into what a person dreams to be (and not daydreams in their mind) but in their heart.
+It isn’t as easy as finding a self self-help book where you find a recipe to figure out what type of person you are baking yourself to become.
+It’s a serious reinvention of one’s life and heart to finally transform into what a person dreams of being (and not daydreams in their mind) but in their heart.

 Some people come to me as a teacher, some go and play, some go and write, some go and hide, some go and… The choices are unlimited now.

-Release judgement and decide what feels best for your heart for your path.
+Release judgment and decide what feels best for your heart for your path.

 Typically it’s best not to say anything.

-Also if you don’t want to deal with another person’s mid life crisis or if it makes you uncomfortable: another option is to walk away from it.
+If you don’t want to deal with another person’s mid-life crisis or if it makes you uncomfortable: another option is to walk away from it.
 Sometimes giving a person space is a gift in itself.

 Then secondly, focus on your friendship with your partner and seeing what can be done that gives you each freedom enough to begin changing in your life, so that thread can begin to reweave into something stronger.

-Since your partner is running off to start a new life, their situation has reflected into your life and now you are in Crisis.
-They have run away and made a choice, you have to deal with the repercussions not in their life, but in your own life!
-You are actually trying to find your own answers, but you are doing this indirectly thru trying to help your partner.
+They have run away and made a choice; you have to deal with the repercussions, not in their life, but in your own life!
+You are trying to find your answers, but you are doing this indirectly by trying to help your partner.
 Know this: attempting to help them, unless they are asking you for help, will create more conflict.

-It doesn’t make a difference if they ran away with a 20 year old, a 60 year old or a baboon.
+It doesn’t make a difference if they ran away with a 20-year-old, a 60-year-old or a baboon in the jungle.
 It doesn’t make a difference if they are acting immature or mature.
 The simple fact is they left and are making their own choices that force you into a bad situation.
-You will not agree with those choices, but you are not them.
+You will not agree with their choices, but you are not them.

 You cannot live life for your partner.
 You can only control and live your own life!

-So release the judgements since it doesn’t do you any good, in fact all judgements (good and bad) will only limit your own options in how you can move ahead and create more conflict for your path.
+Release the judgments that come from your situation.
+Judgment doesn’t do you any good, in fact, all judgments (good and bad) will only limit your options in how you can move ahead and create more conflict for your path.

-So understand: the time is now to sort out your own personal options.
+So understand: the time is now to sort out your options.
 To do your best to look for ways to begin moving out of the mess that has evolved over many years.
-The answer ahead of you will take time, patience and the willingness to work on your own personal choices ahead of you.
-The longer/harder you try to help your former partner, the deeper and messier the problems you will be dragged thru which then only creates more problems in your own life to resolve.
+The answer ahead of you will take time, patience and the willingness to work on your own choices ahead of you.
+The longer/harder you try to help your partner, the deeper and messier the problems you will be dragged thru which then only creates more problems in your own life to resolve.

 Time to live your life.
 The only question is what path do you want to take?

-My opinion is the path where you walk with your own feet and you control your own destiny to make a better life is the more graceful path.
+My opinion is the best path is the one where you walk with your own feet, and you control your destiny.
 Most people choose to be dragged all over hell and creation.
-Leaving healers like myself tonnes of clean up work for later.
+You are leaving healers like myself tonnes of clean up work for later.
 You are already discovering this isn’t much fun.
-Keep in mind, they can always catch up to you if they decide later the jungle wasn’t the life for them.
+Keep in mind; they can always catch up to you if they decide later the jungle wasn’t the life for them.

 Your partner is gone and if they come back as a true parent to your children is not predictable.

-This isn’t about right or wrong, justice, morality or what happened in the past any more.
+This isn’t about right or wrong, justice, morality or what happened in the past anymore.
 This isn’t about marriage anymore or even if he/she is a father/mother: by the very choices they made.
 This is all about how you handle and make your life better.
 Do what you need to do to grow, survive and help your children grow.
 It’s not your job/role to be the opposite role model either.
-Its your job to be who you are for the children.
-The more you look at your partner’s poor choices as the source of the problems, even if true, the more you limit your own future and harm your children into repeating the same mistakes made in this relationship.
+It’s your job to be who you are for the children.
+The more you look at your partner’s poor choices as the source of the problems, even if true, the more you limit your future and harm your children into repeating the same mistakes made in this relationship.

 I will say it over and over again because this is a key part of the process: stepping ahead one small step at a time.
-Doing your best to make it your life and a life worth living: so your children learn by your own example how to live a full life.
-Never base your life on another person especially one in crisis, otherwise you are defined by crisis for your’s and your children’s future.
-Never move with hate, scorn, force or judgement in your actions or words, otherwise that is how the children learn to live their own life by example.
+Doing your best to make it your life and a life worth living: so your children learn by your example how to live a full life.
+Never base your life on another person especially one in crisis.
+Otherwise, you are defined by crisis for your’s and your children’s future.
+Never move with hate, scorn, force or judgment in your actions or words.
+Otherwise, that is how children learn to live their own life by example.

-Never blame mid life crisis for the break up of a marriage.
-Some marriages just are not meant to be long lasting.
-Most marriages that break up during a mid life crisis, are really due to other problems or internal differences that slowly accumulated and were ignored over the years.
+Never blame mid-life crisis for the break up of a marriage.
+Some marriages just aren’t meant to be long-lasting.
+Many marriages that break up during a mid-life crisis break up due to other problems that slowly accumulated and were ignored over the years.

 Love isn’t enough on its own to keep a marriage strong or to repair a marriage that has gone beyond a certain point of pain or broken.

-Marriage requires commitment and patience to work along side of love to be complete.
+Marriage requires commitment and patience to work alongside love to be complete.
 Marriage requires two people to complete, no matter how hard one person hangs on to prove otherwise.
 Your partner is no longer your partner spirituality but only a partner based upon a single piece of legal paper.
 A legal claim will not keep love alive nor prevent another from hurting themselves.

 Be strong and don’t let another person drag you thru their problems: to create deeper issues for you to grow out from.

 There is a limit to how much a person can help another.
-Learning that balance between commitment and allowing a person to be free, to releasing them to find their own path is one of the most difficult challenges in a mid life crisis between partners.
+Learning that balance between commitment and allowing a person to be free, to release them to find their path is one of the most difficult challenges in a mid-life crisis between partners.

-I have helped repair and fix many marriages that people thought were broken by mid life crisis.
-The truth is you help and teach each person to grow into the true person they yearn to be.
-This process often requires release in order to give space for each person to grow first.
+I have helped repair and fix many marriages that people thought were broken by a mid-life crisis.
+This process often requires a release first to give space for each person to grow first.
 Then later the second step becomes to create a new marriage later.

 People in midlife transition can have a nervous breakdown.
 When you force your transition into a crisis, that also increases your chances of having a nervous breakdown.
 If you feel like this now, it isn’t unreasonable to seek some help, if even to talk to someone to help you sort out options.
 Take the feeling as a warning sign to take better care of yourself.

 The problem is that people can resist their change so much, that at times they break their own spirit and life in the attempt to not change.
 IN kindness, it’s important to work with your inner change rather than resist it.

 Don’t wait for a breakdown to be your answer.
 Work to change.
-This is your life and breaking down isn’t a good answer to make your own.
+This is your life, and breaking down is a terrible answer to make your own.

-Yes mid life crisis can feel crazy.
-Yet: it’s about becoming sane for the first time in many years, the sanity of living your own life, upon your own terms.
+A midlife crisis can feel crazy.
+However, it’s about becoming sane for the first time in many years, the sanity of living your own life, upon your terms.

-Understand that just because confrontation will make things worse, doesn’t automatically mean being non confrontational is the answer either!
-Non confrontational is not what your partner is asking for, Nor will a non-confrontation work consistently as an answer.
+Understand that just because confrontation will make things worse, doesn’t automatically mean being nonconfrontational is the answer either!
+Nonconfrontational is not what your partner is asking for, nor will non-confrontation work consistently as an answer.

 Your partner is asking for release.
 Release is a very active process it turns out.
 Until you release, you will be stuck with conflict in your own heart.
-Until you release: confrontation will be how they will reply to a “surface level Non confrontational” approach.
+Until you release: confrontation will be how they will react to any nonconfrontational approach.
 Look carefully at your words and search in your heart if you are still confronting your partner with judgment.
-Until you release judgement, you are guilty of causing problems in the mid life crisis also.
+Until you release judgment, you are part of the problem in the mid-life crisis.

 It also means acting when required, with patience, allowing yourself to change, and working with those you love in a way they too can adjust to the new balances that are evolving.